-HUMICAP® is a registered trademark of Vaisala Oyj.
+HUMICAP® and BAROCAP® are registered trademarks of Vaisala Oyj.

 All other trademarks are the property of their respective owners.

 Software License

 This product contains software developed by Vaisala.
 Use of the software is governed by license terms and conditions included in the applicable supply contract or, in the absence of separate license terms and conditions, by the General License Conditions of Vaisala Group.